Bonjourexe/SpeakingClock.js/README.md

 >});
 >```

-Once you have created a SpeakingClock instance, it will start announcing the time every minutes, starting one minute after creation.

 You can make an instance tell the time at any moment by calling its method `tellTime()`, or mute and unmute it using its methods `mute()` and `unmute()`.